andrew-w-ross/typings-expect-jsx/readme.md

-#Typings-Expect-Jsx
+#Typings-React-Redux

-This is just a type definition for the excellent [expect-jsx](https://github.com/algolia/expect-jsx) library.
+This is just a type definition for [react-redux](https://github.com/rackt/react-redux) library.

 I suggest installing this definition using the [typings](https://github.com/typings/typings) definition manager.